Amanda Levens: Arizona State assistant (2012–2017)

-Nevada (2017–present)
+Nevada (2017–2026)

 On March 31, 2017, Levens returned to Nevada to be head coach, following the retirement of Jane Albright.

 Inheriting a team that finished 11–19 the previous season, Levens led Nevada to a 19–17 record and appearance in the 2018 Women's Basketball Invitational semifinals.
 The 19 wins were the most for any Nevada first-year head coach in program history.
 However, with an inexperienced roster with six freshmen and only four experienced returning players, Nevada went 12–19 in 2018–19.

 In 2019–20, Nevada improved to 15–16.
 Then in 2020–21, with the season shortened due to the COVID-19 pandemic, Nevada finished 13–9, including a 9–7 record and fifth place finish in the Mountain West Conference standings, the best under Levens.
 Nevada improved further in 2021–22 with a 20–13 record, including 11–6 in Mountain West games for a third place tie in conference standings, and an appearance in the 2022 Women's Basketball Invitational third place game.

 However, the 2022–23 Nevada team had just half as many wins at 10–21, finishing eighth in the Mountain West standings at 6–12 in conference play.